-In order to complement our research, we also drew a sample of 1,000 responses from women who have yet to travel solo and we asked them what is stopping them from booking their first solo trip.
+In order to complement our research, we also drew a sample of 1,100 responses from women who have yet to travel solo and we asked them what is stopping them from booking their first solo trip.

 Findings / Key Insights

-- 64% said they can’t afford the higher price, 45% worry about getting lost, 41% worry about not having anyone to share the special moments of travel with (up from 41% in 2021), 46% mentioned the fear of feeling lonely (up from 38%), or language barriers (42%).
+- 65% said they can’t afford the higher price, 50% worry about getting lost, 48% worry about not having anyone to share the special moments of travel with (up from 41% in 2021), 46% mentioned the fear of feeling lonely (up from 38%), or language barriers (42%).

-- Society’s expectations on women also prevent them from traveling solo; 18% said their partner does not approve of them traveling alone, 18% indicated they would feel guilty leaving their family or husband behind and 8% said their community is against it.
+- Society’s expectations on women also prevent them from traveling solo; 20% said their partner is against them traveling alone, 24% indicated they would feel guilty leaving their family or husband behind (up from 18% in 2021).
+8% said their community is against it.

-- 68% of women who have never traveled solo would be more likely to do so in a women-only small group trip, up from 68% in 2021.
+- 96% of women who have never traveled solo would be more likely to do so in a women-only small group trip, up from 68% in 2021.
 Travel groups are a growing trend helping many women book their first solo trip.

-6. The ideal first-time solo travel destination is your own country or in Europe
+6. The ideal first-time solo travel destination is your own country or Europe

-Solo female travelers should start off either in Europe or in their country of origin, where the culture shock is lower (same country, language, similar culture and traditions, etc.) and a lot of uncertainty is reduced.
+Solo female travelers should go on their first solo trip to either Europe or within their country of origin, where the culture shock is lower (same country, language, similar culture and traditions, etc.) and a lot of uncertainty is reduced.